ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

      Clone your project into that game folder.

-5. Now, in the file explorer, drag the "data" folder into the Git folder you just made (it will be the name of your git project).
+5. Now, in the file explorer, drag the "data" folder into the Git folder you just made (it will be the name of your Git project).
 The file path should now look like:

      ```C:\Users\User\Documents\My Games\Core\Saved\Maps\GameName\GithubProject\data\```